thumb2086/Medication_reminder/README.md

 ## Recent Updates

+*   **0042:** Added snooze and "taken" actions to medication reminder notifications, allowing users to interact with reminders directly from the notification.
+This is handled by the new `SnoozeReceiver` and `MedicationTakenReceiver`.
+*   **0041:** Fixed an issue where the back arrow was not appearing on the settings page.
+*   **0040:** Fixed an issue where the back arrow was not appearing on the settings page.
+*   **0039:** Added a Wi-Fi configuration screen, allowing users to send Wi-Fi credentials (SSID and password) to the ESP32 via a new Bluetooth protocol (opcode 0x12).
+The SSID input field now includes a dropdown menu with previously entered SSIDs for convenience.
 *   **0038:** Fixed accessibility warnings by adding a `contentDescription` to the Kuromi image and replacing "..." with the standard ellipsis character (`…`).
 *   **0037:** Fixed a resource linking error by correcting the `textViewStyle` attribute in `themes.xml` and added a decorative Kuromi image to the main screen.
 *   **0036:** Fixed several deprecation warnings in `MainActivity.kt`.
 Updated the handling of the back button to use the new `OnBackPressedDispatcher` and modernized the locale/language setting logic to use the `AppCompatDelegate.setApplicationLocales` API, removing all related deprecated methods.